-How whisky first came to the island is a mystery, though it is perhaps safe to assume that the monks who travelled to Scotland from Ireland brought more than just Catholicism with them.
+How whisky first came to the island is a mystery, though some conclude that the monks who travelled to Scotland from Ireland brought more than just Catholicism with them.
 The MacBeatha, scholars and physicians to the Lords of the Isles landed on Islay at Kilchoman and set up home.
-Perhaps it was they who brought the knowledge with them…
+Perhaps it was they who brought the knowledge with them.

 In any case, whisky has been a central part of island life for centuries and for almost as long, the authorities have sought to make money from it.
 The English government imposed a duty on malt in order to pay for their war with France but with the Act of Union in 1707, those same taxes had to be rolled out across the whole of Great Britain.

 Naturally, this was met with great hostility across much of Scotland.
-When Glasgow MP Daniel Campbell voted in favour of the English Malt Tax in 1725, the city erupted in riots and an angry mob burned his house to the ground.
-In a peculiar twist however, Campbell used the £6000 in compensation, paid to him by the city, to buy Islay where his descendant, Walter Frederick Campbell, would play a key role in the development of the local whisky industry.
+When Glasgow MP Daniel Campbell voted in favour of the English Malt Tax in 1725, the city erupted in riots and an angry mob ransacked his house.
+In a peculiar twist Campbell used the £6000 in compensation, paid to him by the city, to buy Islay where his descendant, Walter Frederick Campbell, would play a key role in the development of the local whisky industry.

 After spending the rest of the decade in silence, the distillery was finally bought by a group of investors led by Mark Reynier.
-Under his leadership the brand was reborn and the company began to gain a reputation for their rebellious attitude.
+Under his leadership, the company began to foster a reputation for an rebellious attitude.
 With a belief in terroir central to the project and an adventurous approach to both cask maturation and marketing, contrasting with a dedication to the ‘old fashioned way’ on the distillery floor itself, Bruichladdich has gone on to become one of the most consistently exciting brands on the shelf.

-Bruichladdich use 100% Scottish barley in the production of their malt and often experiment with the impact grain from different regions can have on the flavour of the spirit.
+Bruichladdich use 100% Scottish barley in the production of their malt and often experiment with the flavour impact made by grains from different regions.
 At the forefront of this, stands their ‘Islay Barley’ series, of which this 2011 vintage is the latest release.
 Using barley grown at six different sites across the island, head distiller Adam Hannett has created a single malt, matured for 6 years in a combination of ex-bourbon and ex-wine casks and bottled at 50% abv.
 The Islay Barley 2011 vintage retails for around £60 a bottle.

 Smell: Digestive Biscuits & Oatcakes, Vanilla, Fresh Fruit – Apple, Lemon & zingy Lime, light Briney note… Sea Spray on a Stony Beach.